ranibasna/Reproducible-research-with-R-/docs/Rmarkdown.md

 * Parameters are specified using the params field within the YAML section.
 We can specify one or more parameters with each item on a new line.
 As an example, we will work with out clustering_report.Rmd file:

 * The idea is that we want to control over our report different scinario.
 Suppose that we want to generate a report with different clustering method.
 If you are familiar with your function you should know how to do that.
-For our case we the function `fviz_nbclust` from the library factoextra can take different clustering methods.
+For our case the function `fviz_nbclust` from the library factoextra can take different clustering methods.
 Allowed values include kmeans, pam, clara and hcut (for hierarchical clustering).

 * All standard R types that can be parsed by yaml::yaml.load() can be included as parameters, including character, numeric, integer, and logical types.
 We can also use R objects by including !r before R expressions.

-* let us open the clustering_report inside the markdown_reports folder. edit the file so yaml header looks like this:
+* let us open the clustering_report inside the markdown_reports folder.
+Edit the file so yaml header looks like this:

         ---
         title: "Cluster-analysis"